usmhic/Warmning/README.md

 Using Earth Observations (EO) and other models (e.g. Sensors...) together with local crowdsourced data our web app provides warnings (e.g., heat stress intensity duration levels), estimate potential human and environmental/ecological impacts, and provide guidance on mitigation measures that are adopted at the individual and national policy levels.
 Our web app is also Available as a Computer Software and a Mobile App.

-Visit https://dev-warmning.pantheonsite.io/ for more details !
+Visit https://dev-warmning.pantheonsite.io/ or https://warmning.co for more details !

 ## :pushpin: Folder Structure